DelroyGayle/VariousAlgorithms/one_liners/README.md

 ```

 2) Removing Vowels
-Write a function remove_vowels(string) that takes in a string, and returns another string with all vowels removed.<br> Vowels refer to a, e, i, o & u.
+Write a function remove_vowels(string) that takes in a string, and returns another string with all vowels removed.
+Vowels refer to a, e, i, o & u.

 ```
 remove_vowels('apple')  # ppl